How can I be more productive in work?

 2) Set small goals

-When in work we tend to set ourselves projects and goals to complete which can be overwhelming, especially when we see them altogether.
+When at work we tend to set ourselves projects and goals to complete which can be overwhelming, especially when we see them all together.
 It is normal at the beginning of the week to list targets or project completion dates we need finished that week, but we can lose productivity when trying to complete them.
 Rather than setting ourselves an overall target for completing an entire project, we should be breaking down our projects into micro-tasks.

-From setting smaller tasks and breaking it down, this can create a sense of control and calmness, and allow bigger projects to seem less daunting to us.
+Setting smaller tasks and breaking them down, can create a sense of control and calmness, and allow bigger projects to seem less daunting to us.
 On a day-to-day basis, this can help motivation and productivity, and you may even see yourself achieving your goal earlier.

 3) Take breaks

-To help improve productivity, it helps to get up and go for a walk, have a chat for a colleague or just take a breather before jumping straight into another task.
+To help improve productivity, it helps to get up and go for a walk, have a chat with a colleague, or just take a breather before jumping straight into another task.